pdxrust/rust-wasm-workshop/README.md

 Thanks for following along!

-For more Rust and WebAssembly, check out:
+For more Rust and WebAssembly:

 * [Follow @rustwasm on Twitter](https://twitter.com/rustwasm)